-This work introduces a new vibration control device that is able to effectively mitigate the dynamic response of load-bearing structures under a wide range of loading conditions.
-This control device can be seamlessly integrated into diverse structures including multi-story buildings, bridges, roof systems, airplane wings, wind turbine blades etc. because it also functions as a joint that connects the structure load-bearing elements.
-For brevity, the device is referred as ‘adaptive joint’ hereafter.
+This work introduces a new variable stiffness and damping vibration control device that is able to effectively mitigate the dynamic response of load-bearing structures under a wide range of loading conditions.
+This control device can be seamlessly integrated into diverse structures including multi-story buildings, bridges, roof systems, airplane wings, wind turbine blades, etc. because it also functions as a joint that connects the structure load-bearing elements.
+For brevity, the device is referred to as ‘adaptive joint’ hereafter.

 Numerical simulations on a four-story frame subjected to earthquake loading, have shown that when the adaptive joints are actuated to the transition range (55-65°C, which is specific to the SMP material adopted in this study), the acceleration peak amplitude reduces by up to 87% with respect to the uncontrolled case.
 Shake table tests on a 3-story frame prototype (1/10 scale) equipped with 12 adaptive joints have confirmed that the structural damping ratio increases from 2.6% to 11.3% and the 1st modal frequency shifts by up to 37%.
 Top-story acceleration and base shear are drastically reduced by up to 50% and 52% respectively.

-The adaptive joint system can be potentially integrated in any structural systems subjected to dynamic excitation hence it is relevant to applications in civil, mechanical, automotive, marine and aerospace engineering.
+The adaptive joint system can be potentially integrated into any structural systems subjected to dynamic excitation hence it is relevant to applications in civil, mechanical, automotive, marine and aerospace engineering.

 Gennaro Senatore has led this research during his time at Applied Computing and Mechanics Laboratory of Swiss Federal Institute of Technology (EPFL) in collaboration with the Chair of Innovative Structural Design of Technical University Eindhoven and the Department of Design Engineering of Technical University Delft.
 This work has been funded by 4TU Federation Lighthouse Project.